-Coral Gables & Miami Drug Crimes Attorney
+Coral Gables Drug Crime Attorney

 Florida lawmakers and law enforcement authorities take drug crimes very seriously.
 The Florida Drug Abuse and Prevention Act sets out many different unlawful acts with regard to controlled substances and provides for harsh penalties for convicted offenders.
 This means that you may be facing serious consequences including fines, probation, and jail time for offenses involving even a small amount of drugs.
 Additionally, many prosecutors tend to aggressively over-charge defendants in drug cases, hoping to get the highest-level conviction possible.
-For these reasons and more, every individual facing any kind of drug charge should be represented by a highly skilled and experienced criminal defense attorney who understands Florida criminal laws.
+For these reasons and more, every individual facing any kind of drug charge should be represented by a highly skilled and experienced Coral Gables drug crime attorney who understands Florida criminal laws.

 You may face possession charges if a law enforcement officer believes that you actually or constructively possessed any type of controlled substance.
 Constructive possession means that, even though the drugs in question were not actually on your person or in the immediate vicinity, an officer claims that you somehow had access to the drugs or otherwise had the ability to control them.
 This could mean you had a key to a locker where drugs were found or similar circumstances.
 Constructive possession allegations often lead to wrongful charges as you may have not even known that the drugs existed in the first place.

 Additionally, you may face charges of possession with the intent to sell drugs under certain circumstances.
 For example, if you allegedly had more drugs than usual for personal use, a prosecutor may claim you were planning to sell or distribute them to others.
 This charge is often based on subjective factors and an experienced defense attorney can argue that you never had the intention to make any type of sale.